 Your cost of investment doesn’t just cover how much you’ve spent purchasing inventory, but also includes your inventory costs and the carrying costs attached to your inventory.

 4. Carrying costs

 Carrying costs include:

 - Inventory service costs covering insurance and software applications.

 - Inventory risks costs when shrinkage and obsolescence happen.

 You need to keep your carrying costs at about 25% of your inventory value.
 If you want to reduce your expenditure on the carrying costs, you can start by reducing the size of your inventory.

 Total inventory value/ Average annual inventory costs = Carrying costs

 When it comes to keeping track of your costs and your sales, inventory management software can be a great help.
 With inventory management software, you’ll be able to generate sales reports, which can offer useful insights when you’re calculating key success metrics.

-At some point in your inventory management journey, you’ll realize it’s time to make the move to a scalable inventory management solution.
-If you’re wondering about when’s the right time, we’ll have tips for you next week on how to identify when it’s time to move!
+At some point in your inventory management journey, you might find that your inventory needs are complex enough that it’s time to make the move to a scalable inventory management solution.
+If you’re wondering about when’s the right time, check out this article on how to decide when it’s time to upgrade.